 - Send the shutdown signal: It is used to shut down the virtual machine using a shutdown command that is sent to the operating system, so that it takes care of shutting down the computer properly without risking damage to any file.

-- Pause or Save Machine State: Allows VirtualBox to save the exact situation of your virtual machine (including open programs, everything), save this block of RAM to your hard drive and shut down your VM.
+- Pause or Save Machine State: It allows VirtualBox to save the exact situation of your virtual machine (including open programs, everything), save that block of RAM on your hard drive and turn off your VM.
 When you turn it back on, it will start exactly where you were.

 - Reset: Forcibly restarts your virtual machine, just as in Unplug the machine (P), simulating a press on the reset button of the cabinet.
 I also don't recommend it unless the virtual machine has crashed and Ctrl + Alt + Delete doesn't resolve.